 If you’ve never been to Tulum before, you may want to note that Tulum is divided into two areas – an older downtown and a beachfront strip with newer resorts.

-Downtown Tulum is where you can find the traditional style restaurants, souvenir shops, and hotels.
-We spent very little time in downtown Tulum and only came here once to eat dinner and to look for some souvenirs.
+Downtown Tulum is where you can find traditional-style restaurants, souvenir shops, and hotels.
+We spent very little time in downtown Tulum and only came here once to eat dinner and look for some souvenirs.

 Most international travelers that come to Tulum stay at one of the beach resorts located along Route 15 just a few minutes south of the downtown.
 This is where we stayed and spent most of our time in Tulum.

 Route 15 goes along the ocean but the majority of the beach access is closed off by private hotels.